Lucia's Blog: 2022-06-26

 “And what you have heard from me in the presence of many witnesses entrust to faithful men, who will be able to teach others also”

-Another reason Timothy needed to be strong is found in verse 3 of 2 Timothy 2.
+Another reason Timothy needed to be strong is in verse 3 of 2 Timothy 2.

 “Share in suffering as a good soldier of Christ Jesus.”

 Jesus calls us to be His soldiers.
-Not just ordinary soldiers, but good soldiers.
+Not just ordinary soldiers but good soldiers.
 Good soldiers who patiently endure.
 Jesus, our Lord, has given us words of encouragement – that we suffer together for the cause of Christ.
-When we suffer for Christ, we are all sharing in the same suffering.
+When we suffer for Christ, we all share the same suffering.
 Even Christ Himself suffered.
 There will always be suffering until Jesus comes again, so even if we escape with Christ, we will still not escape from suffering.
 Only Christ can give us strength and hope through all of our sufferings.
 Suffering for His cause is a different kind of suffering from the world.
 Let us join with Christ in suffering for His cause.
-Let us join with Paul and Timothy in suffering and join with all of our brothers and sisters in suffering as good soldiers of Christ Jesus.
+Let us join Paul and Timothy in suffering and all our brothers and sisters as good soldiers of Christ Jesus.

 In 2 Timothy 2:4-6, Paul uses 3 metaphors: the good soldier, the athlete, and the hardworking farmer, to teach Timothy and us about perseverance and how to be strengthened by the Grace of God.
 The metaphor is intended to help us not allow anything to hinder our faith and service to God.
 Sin, greed, and unbelief can cause us to fall away.
 Notice verse 4